The Icelandic Opera

-The Icelandic Opera (Íslenska óperan) is an opera company based in Reykjavík that produces operas and concerts.
-Its productions emphasize Icelandic artists, but regularly involve foreign artists as well.
-The company performs between October and May every year at the Harpa concert hall, their home venue since the hall's opening in 2011.
-As of October 2017, the company has produced 85 operas.
+The Icelandic Opera (Íslenska óperan) was an opera company based in Reykjavík that produced operas and concerts.
+Its productions emphasized Icelandic artists, but regularly involved foreign artists as well.
+The company performed between October and May every year at the Harpa concert hall until 2024, their home venue since the hall's opening in 2011.

+As of October 2017, the company had produced 85 operas.